-Tuesday, August 18, 2020, was the 100th Anniversary of the ratification of the 19th Amendment of the U.S. Constitution.
-In case you need a refresher on your amendments, 19 is a big one.
-It gave women throughout the nation the right to vote, and I’d say that’s reason to celebrate!
+Tuesday, August 18, 2020, was the 100th Anniversary of ratifying the 19th Amendment of the U.S. Constitution.
+If you need a refresher on your amendments, 19 is a big one.
+It gave women nationwide the right to vote, and I’d say that’s a reason to celebrate!

 As a mom, I am always looking for teachable moments with my son, and I can think of no better way to raise an informed citizen, history buff, and socially conscious kid than to break down the cause of suffrage.
 It’s also important to me that he know and realize that there is a long arc to equality and justice and that the freedoms he and I enjoy today weren’t always available to all.

 - The women’s suffrage movement formally began in 1848 with a convention in Seneca Falls, NY.
 At the convention, they adopted a “Declaration of Sentiments” modeled after the preamble of the Declaration of Independence, saying, “We hold these truths to be self-evident: that all men and women are created equal.”
 You know Angelica Schuyler would have approved – WORK! (shameless Hamilton reference, and I’m not sorry.)

 - When I say the arc of equality is long, I mean it.
 There is some debate as to when the movement began in earnest.
 Still, according to TTU associate professor of U.S. History, Emily Skidmore, “…there were women as far back as the 1700s who were arguing for women to be included in politics.”
 In March of 1776, Abigail Adams wrote a letter to her husband and future U.S. President John Adams while participating in the Continental Congress, asking him and his fellow members to “remember the ladies and be more generous and favorable to them than your ancestors.”
 LOVE!